About Community Grant Readers

-United Midcoast Charities’ grantmaking is focused on making maximum impact on the communities of Knox and Waldo Counties in our focus areas of Food, Housing, Health and Safety, and Economic Security.
+Our grantmaking is focused on making maximum impact on the communities of Knox and Waldo Counties in our focus areas of Food, Housing, Health and Safety, and Economic Security.
 Readers consider both how many people are positively affected, and how much they are affected, by a given proposal.
-United Midcoast Charities has a preference for proposals that take a coherent approach to making a lasting difference in a social problem in Knox and Waldo counties.
-We are also prioritize applications where the service population is part of program design, implementation and/or leadership.
+UMC prioritizes proposals that make a lasting difference in a social problem in Knox and Waldo counties.
+We also prioritize applications where the service population is part of program design, implementation and/or leadership.

 HOW DOES IT WORK?

 - Any resident of Knox or Waldo counties is encouraged to participate, including nonprofit board, staff and volunteers (including past and current grantees), and those with lived/living experience in our areas of focus.